juanrloaiza/blog/content/es/posts/2024-03-05-Teaching-Feedback.md/index.md

 Amazing!
 The dice that performed poorly, after receiving negative feedback, improved substantially!
 Conversely, the dice that did well, after receiving positive feedback, did worse at the next try.
 One could therefore conclude that negative feedback improves performance, while positive feedback hinders it.
 This aligns well with the intuition some teachers may have that we should focus on negative feedback and prevent our students from becoming lazy after getting positive feedback.
 However, it would be very strange to think that giving the dice feedback somehow changed their performance.
 Therefore, we must conclude that something else is going on.

 The phenomenon happening here is a well-known phenomenon in statistics: [regression toward the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean).
 The idea is that when the dice perform poorly, it is more likely that they will perform better on the next try relative to their initial poor performance.
 This is simply because of how probability works: if the dice performed poorly, there's just more options for them to perform better than their initial result on the next try.
 Similarly, if the dice performed well, there are fewer possibilities that they will perform even better on the next try, and therefore it is more likely that they will perform worse.
 To make the point explicit, consider one try in which the dice roll was 3.
 What is the probability that, relative to this throw, the next one will be better?
 It is easy to see that any result >= 4 will do the job.
 There are 9 possible numbers out of 12 that this occurs (getting a 4, 5, 6, 7, 8, 9, 10, 11, or 12), and therefore there is a 9/12 = 3/4 = 0.75 chance that the dice will perform better.
-The same calculation works in case the dice performed well.
+The same calculation works in case the dice performed well.[^Edit]

 What does this have to do with teaching?
 The post on Mastodon implied, and we can explicitly claim, that improved performance after receiving negative feedback during a bad performance does not cause better results, even if better results are observed on the next try.
 Put differently, if we observe that our students improve their performance after they don't perform well, we cannot attribute this effect to negative feedback alone.
 In fact, we might not have provided any feedback at all, and it would have been somewhat probable that we observed similar results.